trviph/saigon/content/vi/bookmarks.md

 **[What Color is Your Function?](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) - Robert Nystrom**

 In my university days, I was extremely frustrated about using async while working with Google Firebase for my Android classes.
-So I go onto the internet to find the echo chamber that validates my frustrated view!
+So I go onto the internet to find the echo chamber that validates my frustration!
 And hey!
 I found this!
 Good read.

 **[Adaptive and responsive design in Flutter](https://docs.flutter.dev/ui/adaptive-responsive) - Flutter**